 We are proposing new concepts that could make the courts — and especially their Self Help Centers — more usable, user-friendly, and empowering.

-We are partnered with local California courts, who exist to help resolve common family, debt, housing, and other civil disputes.
-The courts are interested in how people without lawyers can more efficiently, effectively use the civil legal system.
+We partnered with self help centers local California courts, which exist to help resolve common family, debt, housing, and other civil disputes.
+The courts are interested in how people without lawyers can more efficiently, and effectively use the civil legal system.

 Though the legal system was built to be used by people with lawyers, increasingly (especially in California) people use it without lawyers.
 This means that people are getting things wrong, and courts aren’t working efficiently.